+Oral rehydration solutions are used to replenish fluids and electrolytes that are lost during the course of diarrhea.
+Also known as electrolytes, these solutions are a convenient way to treat calves with diarrhea.
 There are many brands of electrolytes on the market that offer treatment for diarrhea through rehydration and electrolyte replacement.
 These products, however, can be variable and the right one needs to be chosen for each individual dairy.

 Oral rehydration therapies are designed to improve acid-base balance by providing electrolytes and water.
 Although they are generally easy to use, neonatal calf diarrhea is still a major cause of death and economic loss in the dairy industry.
-According to the USDA, calf mortality averages 8.7% annually, of which 62.1% is due to scours.
+According to NAHMS (2002), calf mortality averages 8.7% annually, of which 62.1% is due to scours.
 In past years, mortality due to scours averaged 60.5% in 1996 and 52.5% in 1991 indicating an expanding problem in the dairy industry.

 Although convenient and easy to use, the capacity of oral rehydration use for treatment is limited when there is a lack of protocol on the farm.
 Farms should have a standard operating procedure for treatment of scouring calves that includes when to use oral rehydration solutions, how much to give and many other questions that can arise without proper protocol.